 Vegetable Glycerin in Vape Juices

-The first ingredient we’ll take a look at is vegetable glycerin.
-Vegetable glycerin or VG is a natural chemical extracted from vegetable oils.
-In vape juice, it is the fluid that gives thickness to the vapor, and it is usually very viscous, which requires more powerful vapes to evaporate.
-It also provides less of a throat hit, making it smoother and less harsh.
+Also known as VG, Vegetable Glycerin is a natural chemical extracted from vegetable oils.
+In vape juice, it is the fluid that gives thickness to the vapor, and it is usually very viscous, which requires more battery power to make it evaporate.
+It also provides less of a throat hit, making vape juices with higher VG smoother and less harsh on the throat.

 Propylene Glycol in Vape Juices

-The second most important ingredient is propylene glycol or PG.
-Propylene glycol is a colorless and odorless fluid that behaves more like a liquid than a fluid, less viscous than vegetable glycerin.
+The second most important ingredient is propylene glycol (PG).
+It is a colorless and odorless fluid.
 Because Propylene glycol is odorless and tasteless, it carries the flavor better than vegetable glycerin.
-But because it’s less dense it has a harsher throat hit akin to smoking cigarettes.
+But it’s also less dense than VG, which would account for the harsher throat hit it provides.

 The Importance of VG & PG Ratios